isomerpages/moe-rivervalleyhigh/_about-rv/School History.md

 put on hold due to SARS.
 We had an extra week of lessons during the June holidays.
 <br>
-<br>RVHS won 5 Gold Medals in the Singapore Youth Festival Central Judging
+<br>RV won 5 Gold Medals in the Singapore Youth Festival Central Judging for
-for Chinese Orchestra, Concert Band, Choir, Dance and ELDDS.
+Chinese Orchestra, Concert Band, Choir, Dance and ELDDS.
 <br>
 <br>The Netball ‘C’ Division Girls Team emerged Champions in the West Zone
 Netball Championships and 4th placing in the National Netball Championships.